Ctr-cv/My-Website/README.md

 For maximum readability and efficiency, this simple page is coded in one .html file with built-in CSS and JS.
 And since we're aiming for maximum efficiency, 90% of code is written by Deepseek-V3-0324.
 Huge credits to them as it would've taken me ages to remember how to write front-end.

+Use `git clone` and open in browser to see it in action.